mxjp/gluon/docs/reference/views/index.md

 Views can be used as [element content](../elements.md#content) or can be returned from [component functions](../components.md).

 ## Creating Views
-Gluon provides the following components for common use cases:
+Rvx provides the following components for common use cases:

 + [`<Show>`](show.md) - Render content if a condition is met.
 + [`<Attach>`](attach.md) -  Attach already rendered content if a condition is met.